 Classic Italian Eats in An Upscale Environment

-We opted for a hightop table at the front of the restaurant, which did not require us to be on the typical evening wait list.
-Our server, Linsey, brought us drinks and complimentary bread that was melt in your mouth good.
-Dipping oil can be found at your table and we requested balsamic vinegar to add to it.
+My family and I opted for a high top table at the front of Maggiano’s Little Italy Restaurant, which did not require us to be on the typical evening wait list.
+Our server Linsey brought us drinks and complimentary bread that melted in our mouths.
+We used the dipping oil at your table and requested balsamic vinegar to add to it.
 Maggiano’s Little Italy used a good quality balsamic, so if you are a fan, do ask for it.
 Linsey was attentive all evening long and provided wonderful service.

-Our dinner consisted of Veal Piccata, Lighter Take Fettuccine Alfredo, Tuscan Chicken and Shrimp, and the Light Version of Chicken Parmesan (marinara replaced with pomodoro sauce).
+Our dinners consisted of Veal Piccata, Lighter Take Fettuccine Alfredo, Tuscan Chicken and Shrimp, and the Light Version of Chicken Parmesan.
+Taylor requested that her Chicken Parm be substituted with Pomodoro sauce rather than marinara.
 Our food arrived and looked like heaven on a plate.
 We immediately dug in.
-In fact, we did not hear from Blake the entire meal because he was immediately face down in his Veal Piccata.
-The capers and lemon butter of the dish smelled magnificent.
+In fact, we did not hear from Blake the entire meal because he was face down in his yummy Veal Piccata.
+The capers and lemon butter of his Veal Piccata dish smelled magnificent.

-The dinner I selected was Tuscan Chicken and Shrimp, which included Prosciutto and Asiago cheese over Ziti pasta, covered with a luscious red pepper cream sauce.
-That cream sauce was absolutely off the hook!
+The dinner I selected was the Tuscan Chicken and Shrimp, which included Prosciutto and Asiago cheese over Ziti pasta.
+The pasta was covered with a luscious red pepper cream sauce that was absolutely off the hook!
 I did not eat all of the chicken and shrimp packed pasta, but the red pepper cream sauce did not stand a chance.
-Peyton’s Fettuccine Alfredo featured hand cut fettuccine, grilled chicken, and asparagus with a light Asiago cream sauce.
-All of our meals and service were satisfying.
+Peyton’s Fettuccine Alfredo featured hand cut fettuccine noodles, perfectly grilled chicken, and asparagus with a light Asiago cream sauce.
+The meals and service definitely satisfied.